Aging is a fact of life, but looking one’s age is not. The holy grail of plastic surgery seeks to reverse the

 from previous accidents or deformities caused by previous surgeries including liposuction deformities, previous

-over-zealous eyelid surgery or flattening of the mid cheek from previous facelift surgeries.
+over-zealous double eyelid surgery or blepharoplasty or flattening of the mid cheek from previous facelift surgeries.
 It is also useful for

 depressed or atrophic scars around the body.